Reading Blue Mountain and Northern Railroad: Expansion

+21st century

 In 2005, regularly scheduled passenger excursions resumed with the introduction of the Lehigh Gorge Scenic Railway in Jim Thorpe.
 In December 2016, the RBMN announced that it spent $2 million to build a train station at Pennsylvania Route 61 and Bellevue Avenue in Muhlenberg Township outside Reading, called Reading Outer Station, with plans to operate passenger excursions from there to Jim Thorpe.
 The first round-trip excursion from Reading Outer Station to Jim Thorpe ran on May 29, 2017.
-It used refurbished Rail Diesel Cars built by the Budd Company in the 1950s and operated along the Pottsville Line between Pottsville and Philadelphia via Reading until SEPTA discontinued diesel service in 1981.
+It used refurbished Rail Diesel Cars built by the Budd Company in the 1950s, which operated along the Pottsville Line between Pottsville and Philadelphia via Reading until SEPTA discontinued diesel service in 1981.

 Between 2009 and 2010, RBMN expanded operations due to the emergence of Marcellus Shale natural gas drilling in northeastern Pennsylvania.
 The railroad spent $100,000 to update an outdated and lightly used Pittston Yard between Scranton and Wilkes-Barre.
 RBMN also purchased two new locomotives, 101 rail cars, and 6 mi of track between Monroeton and Towanda, where much of northeastern Pennsylvania's Marcellus Shale economic activity is focused.

 In 2017, the railroad completed its connections to the Hazleton Shaft and Hazleton Hiller Drying Plant.

 In 2019, an audit by the borough of Jim Thorpe revealed the Lehigh Gorge Scenic Railway owed the borough $90,000 in amusement tax.
 The Railway fought the tax bill in court, where the judge sided with the borough; the railway appealed the decision, arguing that the tourist railroad was "not an amusement".
 Company officials threatened to leave the borough of Jim Thorpe, and briefly ceased excursion operations in November 2019.
 RBMN officials shortly thereafter, negotiated a new agreement with the Jim Thorpe Borough government, and excursions resumed in February 2020.